-Other liabilities increased by \$2,540,756 as a result of more construction projects and related accounts payable for the projects recorded at June 30, 2017, compared to the prior year.
-The \$4,668,274 decrease in long-term liabilities was a result of principal payments made on general obligation bonds, pledged revenue obligations and revenue bonds being partly offset by an increase in net pension liability.
+Other liabilities decreased by \$3,663,929 as there were more construction projects and related accounts payable for the projects recorded at June 2017 compared to the current year.
+The \$6,636,939 decrease in long-term liabilities was a result of a decrease in net pension liability and principal payments made on general obligation bonds, pledged revenue obligations and revenue bonds.